At a glance

 Managing all the college search details on your own is a common pitfall.

-It’s important to get your child’s input and get her involved in the process.
+It’s important to get your child to offer input and be involved in the process.

 Here are pitfalls to avoid when looking at schools.